ruchisahota/gaia/v1/doc/documentation.md

 #### `namespace (string)`

-Namespace tag attached to an entity
+Namespace tag attached to an entity.

 | Characteristics | Value  |
 | -               | -:     |